Akaflieg-Freiburg/enroute/generatedSources/manual/_sources/01-gettingStarted/02-installation.rst.txt

 We recommend that you tell **Enroute Flight Navigation** a little about your aircraft before you fly.

-- Open the Menu by touching the menu button in the upper right side of the screen.
+- Open the Menu by touching the menu button in the upper left corner of the screen.
 - Choose the menu item *Aircraft*.
 The aircraft page will then open.